The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Welcome, Social and Behavioral Sciences students!
 Our Facebook page is your place to network, make friends, share study tips, and unwind.

-Millions of Americans find themselves in situations in which they rely upon the services of community organizations, government programs, and skilled professionals.* If you have a desire to help your fellow citizens and a passion to make real differences in their lives, the School of Social and Behavioral Sciences is a great place to start your training.
+Millions of Americans find themselves in situations in which they rely upon the services of community organizations, government programs, and skilled professionals.* If you have a desire to help your fellow citizens and a passion to make real differences in their lives, the College of Social and Behavioral Sciences is a great place to start your training.
 Programs are designed for people with a passion for driving change and a desire to make a difference in the lives of children, individuals with special needs, and their communities.

-The School of Social and Behavioral Sciences offers a wide breadth of graduate and undergraduate academic programs designed to develop professionals and leaders in fields that make a difference in response to human and societal causes, issues, and needs.
+The College of Social and Behavioral Sciences offers a wide breadth of graduate and undergraduate academic programs designed to develop professionals and leaders in fields that make a difference in response to human and societal causes, issues, and needs.
 Our social and behavioral sciences programs can help you bring change to your life and the lives of others.

 Our social and behavioral sciences programs include a variety of graduate, undergraduate, and certificate programs in psychology, autism, human services, and early childhood education for people interested in helping others.
 We also offer undergraduate degree programs in communication and liberal arts for those interested in connecting with others or obtaining a versatile degree that meets their educational interests.